|

 - I learned long ago that

 economizing on optics is false economy.
-I am not rich by any means, but I
+I am not rich by any means, but I was

 telescope (optical tube with mounting rings).

-My personal preference (not an absolute priority) is for an APO
+My personal preference is for an APO

 refractor with what might be called a medium focal length for the type.
 Not an ultra-short